 The people went nuts.
-I don't know about you but often I look back to my pre-Christian days and I had a load more laughs and fun than right now.
-There may as well be a sign outside some churches saying, 'Be miserable.
-Be a Christian.'
-It's so wack it bites me up inside.
-See, these people in Chronicles went ballistic.
+I don’t know about you but often I look back to my pre-Christian days and I had a load more laughs and fun than right now.
+There may as well be a sign outside some churches saying, ‘Be miserable.
+Be a Christian.’
+It’s not what God wants – he loves a celebration and came to give us life (see John 10.10)!
+The people in Chronicles went ballistic.
 It was like VE-Day back in 1945 when Hitler had been defeated and there were parties all over.

 We have a full-on choir and loud musical accompaniment.
 There’s cymbals, lyres, harps, horns, trumpets and loads of SHOUTING!!
 There’s a whole bunch of people breakdancing, doing the conga – OK, maybe Israelite dances – but you get the point.
 And where’s my boy David?
 What’s he doing?
 The guy’s off his head, going mad for God.
 We hear the phrase, ‘mad for God’ but David invented this phrase.
 No holding back.
 His heart was full of joy and he praised God openly and unashamed.
 What a party.

-We even find that David's wife, Michal hated him because of his dancing.
-Maybe he was plain a wack dancer but probably more than that.
-See, full-on worship of God, being a disciple of Jesus, brings 2 reactions - people are drawn in or turned away.
+We even find that David’s wife, Michal hated him because of his dancing.
+Maybe he was plain a really bad dancer but it was probably more than that – she probably thought he was going too wild.
+But David couldn’t’ help himself as he was so happy and full of God.
+With full-on worship of God and when we are a true disciple of Jesus, it brings 2 reactions – people are drawn in or turned away.
 It forces people to make a decision.

 Is there something that God wants you to make a decision about today?